 Arosa Bear Sanctuary will operate according to the same principles:

 - A species- appropriate enclosure and access to veterinary treatment

 Arosa Bear Sanctuary connects animal welfare and touristic development, creating a "win-win" situation for both sides.

 FOUR PAWS can now house and protect more rescued bears while educating the public about bears.
 In turn, the municipality of Arosa has the opportunity to develop a sustainable form of tourism.

-When construction is complete, a nature trail and viewing platform will offer visitors an exhilarating insight into the life of the bears.
+The sanctuary includes a nature trail and viewing platform that offers visitors an exhilarating insight into the life of the bears.

 Developing bear instincts

 In the large, richly structured enclosures, bears will find a habitat that corresponds to their natural needs.
 The bears each have an area for bathing and retreat, along with other activities to keep them occupied.